 These turbines are miniature versions of those you see on huge wind farms across the country.
 For instance, Southwest Windpower, one of many turbine manufacturers, has been generating small wind generators for over 15 years, including smaller versions (45 to 80 feet in height) for home and farm use.
-But its gone even smaller, manufacturing a mini version that mounts on your RV or boat (large boat, that is).
-Wind turbines are becoming a more popular power source for RVers, especially when they’re used in conjunction with solar panels.
+But it’s gone even smaller, manufacturing a mini version that mounts on your RV or boat (a large boat, that is).
+Wind turbines are becoming a more popular power source for RVers, especially when used in conjunction with solar panels.

 Advantages of Wind Generators

 Cost and environmental friendliness are two of the biggest advantages of using wind generators.
 The cost of using a wind generator is less than 5 cents per kWh.
 That’s about half the cost of solar power.
 Installation and initial investment for an RVer are significantly less for a wind generator than for equivalent power-capable solar panels.

 As they harvest renewable resources, both solar and wind setups don’t cause damage to the environment, don’t deplete an energy source, and don’t rely on the power grid.
 Going off the grid is especially valuable for RVers who boondock, or those who are caught up in a natural disaster that can cause a power outage.
 To be able to provide your own electrical power to your RV without using shore power or a generator could be a real asset.

 Having both solar power, which is most efficient on bright sunny days, and wind power, which can be efficient both on sunny as well as overcast, cloudy, or stormy days, could reap an RVer the best of both worlds.
 With two power sources, you should be able to run just about everything in your RV and keep your battery charged.